prithugoswami/personal-website/content/posts/debugging-dwm.md

 ```

 `applyrules()` does some rule matching which is a feature that comes default in dwm config, where you can specify rules for specific windows.
 For example, let's say you wanted the Gimp Window to always open in tag 2—that sort of thing.
-We don't have any rules setup for the eog file viewer so this shouldn't affect it?
+I don't have any rules setup for the eog file viewer so this shouldn't affect it?
 Right?
 But, in `applyrules(c)` we see that `c->tags` is actually set to 0 first and then at the very end (after gone through the rules), it actually sets the tags if `c->tags` isn't already set by any of rules.
 The line `c->tags = c->tags & TAGMASK ? c->tags & TAGMASK : c->mon->tagset[c->mon->seltags];` reads "If there are no tags set yet for this client, then set them to the same tagset the client's monitor has" so the client's tags equal `c->mon->tagset[c->mon->seltags]` and we know that `c->mon` is `selmon` from the caller function just before the call to `applyrules()`— `c->mon = selmon`.
 There's our problem!

 ## The solution